TAbdiukov/PPSSPP-patches/guides/Sims2The_Teleport_anywhere.md

 Term | Meaning
 ---- | ----
 Location | same as level
 TP point | TP point – teleport point.
-All doors, roads, exits etc – that get you to another location (level) Teleport FROM level | Where you are
+All doors, roads, exits, etc. – that get you to another location (level) Teleport FROM level | Where you are
 Teleport THRU level | Which TP point is used
 Teleport   TO level | Target location